daniel1820815/daniel1820815.github.io/_posts/2022-08-26-virl2-client.md

 Are you are using Cisco Modeling Labs Personal or Enterprise to build labs for your learning and certification studies or even testing various scenarios from production environments in a safe place?
 Then you will probably come to the point that you think about automating tasks to build labs using the CML API.
 Automating repeating tasks is key in todays IT world.
 It will save you some time and help to focus on the topics you want to do in your lab rather than spending hours with the lab setup.

-I was recently playing around with CML while creating a new lab for testing the [pyATS framework](https://developer.cisco.com/docs/pyats/#!introduction/cisco-pyats-network-test--automation-solution){:target="_blank"}.
+I was recently playing around with CML while creating a new lab for testing the [Cisco pyATS framework](https://developer.cisco.com/docs/pyats/#!introduction/cisco-pyats-network-test--automation-solution){:target="_blank"}.
 I came very quickly to the point to use the official Python library [virl2_client](https://github.com/CiscoDevNet/virl2-client){:target="_blank"} for CML which provides a Python package to programmatically create, edit, delete, and control your network simulations on a CML controller.
 In my case I wanted to create a pyATS testbed automatically from a lab in the CML controller to create some test cases with pyATS.
 During this process I stumbled over an issue which had an obvious solution.

 ## Install pyATS and virl2_client library